jagenjo/litescene.js/guides/shaders.md

 ### pragma snippet

-You can include snippets of code that are stored in the snippets container of the ```LS.ShadersManager```, this is used internally to avoid creating the same code several times or to update code from scripts.
+You can include snippets of code that are stored in the snippets container of the ```LS.Shaders```, this is used internally to avoid creating the same code several times or to update code from scripts.

 ```c++
 	#pragma snippet "lighting"